eram/typescript-fsm/README.md

 - TypeScript native (compiles to ES6)
 - Only 1 KB (minified) and zero dependencies!!!
-- Hooks after state change - - async of sync callbacks
+- Hooks after state change - - async or sync callbacks
 - Promises are used for async transition completion
 - Generics for states and events types
 - Simple tabular state machine definition